BADGES ISSUED BY TRANSIT COMPANIES BEGINNING WITH THE LETTER “O”

 OHIO VALLEY TRANSIT LINES In the 1950s this company was controlled by The Ohio Bus Company.
 It served the town of Addyston, Ohio.

-OKLAHOMA TRANSPORTATION COMPANY / CITY BUS COMPANY So far I’ve not found a founding date for this Oklahoma City based intercity bus company.
+OKLAHOMA TRANSPORTATION COMPANY / CITY BUS COMPANY So far I’ve not discovered a founding date for this Oklahoma City based intercity bus company.
 It was operating in the late 1930s with Tom Cooper as president and Moss Patterson as vice president and general manager.
 Its schedule takes three pages in the 1939 Russell’s Guide.
 By 1945 the company was well established and was running 80 buses over 936 route miles.
 In November 1946 it bought the assets and took over the management of the bankrupt Oklahoma Railway Company, which had operated streetcars in Oklahoma City, Oklahoma, since 1907, and was running 125 buses over 162 route miles.
 The owners and management of the Oklahoma Transportation Company formed the City Bus Company to assume city operations in Oklahoma City and to become the holding company for both businesses.
 Streetcars were discontinued in 1946.
 From 1954-1977 it was affiliated with Mid-Continent Coaches and Southwest Coaches.
 The Central Oklahoma Transportation and Parking Authority was established on February 1, 1966, by the Oklahoma City Council to replace City Bus Company after the company announced it would discontinue city service.
 Their fleet of 18 buses were leased to the new company, which was named Central Oklahoma Transportation and Parking Authority (COTPA).
 In 1975 the company was renamed to MassTrans.
 In 1992 it was renamed METRO Transit, and 2013 as EMBARK.
 In 1977 Oklahoma Transportation Company was absorbed by Mid-Continent Coaches and Southwest Coaches.
 The badge measures 2 ¼” x 1⅞” and has two threaded posts.

 OLANCHA-DARWIN STAGE was operating in the mid 1920s out of Olancha, California.
 Jesus Romero was the registered contacts.